jsl339/jsl339.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 If you've somehow ended up on this website page....
-Hello.
-Someday I'll update this.
+Why?

+If you're here for my disappointing baseball career here it [is](https://americanriver.prestosports.com/sports/bsb/2017-18/bios/leland_john_wjd2).